Thomas Southwood Smith: Public health

 In 1824 Smith was appointed physician to the London Fever Hospital.8 The following year he began to write papers on public health.
 His post gave him the opportunity to study diseases of poverty.
 In the late 1830s, with Neil Arnott and James Phillips Kay, he was one of the first doctors brought in to report to the Poor Law Commission.
 In 1842 he was one of the founders of an early housing association, the Metropolitan Association for Improving the Dwellings of the Industrious Classes.

 Smith was a close ally on public health matters with Edwin Chadwick, and like him supported the miasma theory.
-From 1848 to 1854 they worked closely together at the Central Board of Health.
+From 1848 to 1854 they worked closely together at the General Board of Health.
+As Medical Member of the General Board of Health, he was the Chief medical adviser of the nation (T. Baker in his Preface to The common nature of epidemics, 1866 - a collection of the writings of Southwood Smith) - in a role that was the precursor to the role of Chief Medical Officer which was first occupied by Sir John Simon from 1855.
 But the appointment of Lord Seymour made their work very difficult, despite the support of Anthony Ashley-Cooper, 7th Earl of Shaftesbury.

 Smith was frequently consulted in fever epidemics and on sanitary matters by public authorities.
 His reports on quarantine (1845), cholera (1850), yellow fever (1852), and on the results of sanitary improvement (1854) were of international importance.